 Here we'll explore that concept a bit further, identify some reasons it might arise, review some ways you can prevent it, and take a look at a real-world example.

 Scope creep is a phenomenon in project management where a project's scope grows — either continuously or at random — as the project progresses.
 It typically occurs when a project's scope isn't well-defined, accounted for, or documented.
 Though it's not always detrimental, it tends to be harmful and should be avoided.

 Before you can have a firm grasp on scope creep as a concept, you need to understand what scope is in the first place.
+Essentially, scope clearly defines the “who, what, when, and how” of a project.
 In project management, there are two primary kinds of scope — product and project.